RodrigoBJJ94/music-and-video-downloader-electron/README.md

 # Music and Video Downloader

-Desktop application developed with Electron and React, which downloads music and videos from YouTube and videos from TikTok
+Desktop application developed with Electron and React, which downloads music and videos from YouTube and TikTok